 - The administration of the Danish League prepares the manual for the Superliga and accompanying guidance written in italics.
-The manual will be uploaded at www.dbu.dk/turneringer-og-resultater/klublicens/superliga/ and www.divisionsforeningen.dk/love-og-regler.
+The manual will be uploaded on the websites of DBU and the Danish League.
 The clubs will be notified when the manual is ready for download via the homepage. - 2.
-The club licence applicants prepare the application material and upload it in the club administration tool, KlubOffice, by no later than 14 February. - However, the time limit for submitting financial information (chapter 10) is as follows:
+The club licence applicants prepare the application material and upload it in the club administration tool, KlubOffice, by no later than 13 February.

+However, the time limit for submitting financial information (chapter 10) is as follows: